Things to Do in Bayfield Ontario

 There’s something lovely about wandering through the older homes and gardens in this part of the village.

-When I want a sit-down meal with a bit of polish, I often head to The Little Inn of Bayfield.
+When I want a sit-down meal with a menu that offers a bit more refinement than pub food, I often head to The Little Inn of Bayfield.
 It’s one of Ontario’s Finest Inns and offers two lovely options for dining.

 For a more laid-back meal, I like The Black Dog Village Pub & Bistro.
 It’s housed in the village’s old general store building, which dates back to 1850.
-The pub-style menu is familiar and satisfying, and they have an impressive lineup of craft beer on tap—many from local breweries.
+The food is what you’d expect from any pub-style restaurant; it’s good.
+But they do have an impressive lineup of craft beer on tap, many from local breweries.

 If your visit falls on a Friday from 3 pm to 7 pm from May to October, stop by the Bayfield Farmers’ Market in Clan Gregor Square.
 You’ll find the typical local Ontario vendors set up with fresh produce, baked goods, jams, and handmade items.